 - To view suicide prevention videos created by Mid-Valley Suicide Prevention Coalition, click here.

 There are free, drop in Suicide Loss Grief Support Groups for anyone experiencing a loss from suicide.
 These groups meet continuously throughout the year.
 No need to call, just drop in.
+NOTE: Due to COVID19 limitations, confirm with facilitator if in-person or virtual support is provided.

 - 1233 Edgewater St. NW, Salem, OR